Who we are, and what we do.

 We work to inform regional and national efforts to end homelessness.

 ICA engages in research and produces reports on homelessness and related issues.
-In cooperation with state and federal agencies, private research firms, and university researchers, ICA works to inform regional and national efforts to end homelessness.
+In cooperation with state and federal agencies, private research firms and others, ICA works to inform regional and national efforts to end homelessness.

 HMIS helps us understand the complexities of homelessness in America.

-A Homeless Management Information System, or HMIS, is a database that collects client-level data and provides reporting capabilities on behalf of homeless continua of care (CoC).
-HMIS were created after a Congressional directive to HUD spurred the need for a tool that allows communities to collect client-level unduplicated information on homelessness.
+A Homeless Management Information System (HMIS) collects client-level data and provides reporting capabilities on behalf of homeless continua of care (CoC).

 HMIS supports the development, implementation, and evaluation of evidence-based practices whose effectiveness can be tracked through objective measures.
 As such, HMIS is an essential tool that helps demonstrate the scope and dynamics homelessness locally, regionally and nationally.